-Upon completion of term as Chair, members will assume title of Past Chair for one year.
-Past Chairs participate in mentorship and guidance activities for new Chairs outside of public Council meetings to ensure new Chairs are set up for success.
-Past Chair will:
+Upon completion of term as Chair, the member will assume the title of Past Chair for one year.
+Past Chairs participate in mentorship and guidance activities for the new Chair outside of public Council meetings to ensure they are set up for success.
+Past Chairs will:

-- a) Be responsible for providing guidance, advice and support to the current Chair and Council during transition; and - b) Support the Chair in their position through mentoring, advising and analysis of Council development and procedures.
+- a.
+Be responsible for providing guidance, advice and support to the current Chair and Council during transition; and - b.
+Support the Chair in their position through mentoring, advising and analysis of Council development procedures.